 The Scapegoat Attribution

 After awakening this morning, I picked up my phone and jumped on social media.
 The first video in my Feed was of a man sharing his opinion that all men cheat.

-My immediate thought was, don’t project your character flaws on me.
+My immediate thought was, don’t project your character flaws on me - using men as scapegoats.
 Lying and scheming to be with others while in a committed relationship isn’t a characteristic that I possess.
-I’m sure that many men and women possess the same awareness regarding themselves.
+I’m sure that many men and women of integrity possess the same awareness regarding themselves.

 For one, witnessing domestic violence as a youth fully informs me of the psychological and social damage that accompanies infidelity.
 Children outside of a marriage or committed relationship further undermines trust and any financial goals that are usually established between partners.
 Then there’s the constant lying and persisting deception required to hide infidelity from a partner.
 There’s not enough time in a day to do everything that must be done and handle unnecessary drama.

 Are You Guilty or Is It All In Your Mind?

 As I consider the subject of cheating men and women, two terms come to mind: deflection and projection.

 Deflection is the act of shifting blame onto someone or something else.
 When a cheater deflects, they attempt to lessen or relieve themselves of personal guilt by blaming the external factor.
 (Mentality: I only cheated because he or she always work late, and there’s never anytime for me.)